GUM RECESSION TREATMENT - VOORHEES, NJ

 The Importance Of Treating Receding Gums

-When your gums recede, root coverage is a reconstructive procedure that can prevent further recession and cover the exposed roots.
-The procedure also helps protect vulnerable roots from decay and greatly improves the appearance of your smile.
-Those who suffer from gum recession in Voorhees, NJ, not only appear to have “long teeth,” but the exposed roots also may cause sensitivity to hot or cold foods.
-Root coverage (gum grafting) can cover the exposed portions of roots, providing not only additional protection but also helping restore your smile.
+Gum grafting can cover the exposed portions of roots, providing additional protection and helping restore your smile.
 Gum recession treatment may be completed using tissue adjacent to the receded area or tissue from another site, such as the palate (the roof of the mouth), or through a minimally invasive alternative called Pinhole® Surgical Technique.
-Our board-certified periodontists perform both traditional gum grafting and the Pinhole technique for our patients depending on your needs.

 Causes Of Receding Gums